pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Fix: capacity was less than the current size. #130
 - PageLayoutAnalyser.AnalyseAll now can skip OOB page layouts
 - Fix: Page layout analyzer can handle fields specified by id instead of name #131 and #133 [pkbullock]
+- Fix: Web part title (when the web part's "ChromeType" differs from "None" or "Border-only") is retained when summarylinks are transformed to html #137

 ## [April release (prod) - version 1.0.1904.0]